 Think of branches as temporary.
-Once you merge your branch into master, it’s a good idea to delete it.
-When you start your next round of edits, creating a new branch based on master helps ensure you have the latest stuff.
+Once you merge your branch into main, it’s a good idea to delete it.
+When you start your next round of edits, creating a new branch based on main helps ensure you have the latest stuff.

 When you’re ready (and when the EXL job is valid and complete), run the activate job in Jenkins to push the content live.